LyfeOnEdge/unofficial-appstore/README.md

 ##### Working Stuff:
  - Dynamic Search
  - Categories
+ - Downloading directly from the switchbru/4tu site
- - Downloading and tracking with the appstore
+ - Tracking with the appstore
- - Opening Project Page
+ - Opening project pages
- - Threaded operations mean the app no longer becomes unresonsive with big downloads
+ - Threaded operations mean the app no longer becomes unresponsive with big downloads

+##### Future plans:
+ - Direct memloader integration (SD only) for installation directly over usb